by Matthew Cole

 |Our Home Page||A History of Photography: The 2000s||A Tedious Explanation of Depth of Field|

-Photographers set their exposure using a combination of shutter speeds and f/stops to get the correct amount of light on the film/sensor.
+Photographers set their exposure using a combination of shutter speeds and f/stops to get the correct amount of light on the film or sensor.
 The shutter speed regulates how long the film is exposed to light coming through the lens.
 The f/stop regulates how much light is allowed through the lens by varying the area of the hole the light comes through.
-For any given film speed (ISO) and lighting combination there is one correct amount of light to properly expose the film.
+For any given film speed (ISO) and lighting combination there is one correct amount of light to properly expose the image.
 This amount of light can be achieved with many different combinations of f/stops and shutter speeds.

 Despite being one of the exposure controls in photography, the f/stop remains a source of confusion and mystery to many photographers, even to some who use it all the time.
 I find it interesting that the local camera shop has pictures under glass on the counter showing a scene using a range of focal lengths (for a good example of this, see my friend Dave Dahms' Lens Focal Length Chart), photos showing the same scene printed at different sizes and photos showing an action scene shot at different shutter speeds.
 All that is assumed to be of interest and comprehension to the customers.
 What they don't have is a set of photos showing depth of field, or a scene shot at a range of exposure combinations where the f/stop's effects are shown.
 Maybe it just takes too much explanation.
 Well, too much explanation is what this page is all about, and I'll go over the f/stop and especially its initially-confusing numbering at some length.

 My favorite analogy for exposure is filling a bucket with water.
-A bucket is of fixed size and needs a certain amount of water to fill it, just like film or a digital sensor, which is of a set sensitivity (the ISO) and needs a certain amount of light to optimally capture an image.
-To fill your bucket, you can pour a small stream of water for a long time or a fast stream of water for a short time.
+A bucket is of fixed size and needs a certain amount of water to fill it, just like the sensor in your camera, which is of a set sensitivity (the ISO) and needs a certain amount of light to optimally capture an image.
+To fill a bucket, you can pour a small stream of water for a long time or a fast stream of water for a short time.
 Either way, you end up with the same amount of water.
-In photography, the size of the stream of the water is analogous to the f/stop, the length of time you pour is analogous to the shutter speed, and the size of the bucket is analogous to the film speed.
+In photography, the size of the stream of the water is analogous to the f/stop, the length of time you pour is analogous to the shutter speed, and the size of the bucket is analogous to the ISO.
 Broadly speaking, from the bucket's point of view, it doesn't matter which combination of stream size and length of time you choose as long as the right amount of water ends up coming in.
-Film is the same; within limits, it is indifferent to the combination of time and amount of light as long as the right amount of light eventually arrives.
+Photography is the same; within limits, your camera is indifferent as to the combination of time and amount of light as long as the right amount of light eventually arrives.